Daniel Howell, previously known under the username danisnotonfire, is a British YouTuber.

 jimmy0010: Dan and Phil are nice!
 The thing with Dan and Phil is they just keep to themselves.
 They just do their thing.

-- By all accounts, this is also how they are known in real life.
+- By all accounts, this is also how they are known in real life as well.

 - Transparent Closet: In his coming-out video, Dan acknowledges that pretty much nobody thought he was straight, and even cuts to some moments where he joked about his unclear sexuality.
 However, he also makes it clear that reactions like "we already knew" or "I was right" are rude and selfish and reduce the value of a person's struggle to come out.